sagemath/trac_to_gh/Issue 2423.md

 # Issue 2423: notebook() opens up to the entire world by default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2423

 Original creator: jason